tschaub/suite/docs/install/mac/source/README.rst

 Uninstallation
 --------------
 #.
-Before uninstalling, make sure the OpenGeo Suite is offline and the Dashboard is shutdown.
+Before uninstalling, make sure the OpenGeo Suite is offline.
 You can turn off the Suite from any page on the dashboard, by clicking the :guilabel:`Stop` button.

     .. figure:: img/offline.png
         :align: center